Michonne: Season 4

 In the season premiere "30 Days Without an Accident", Michonne comes back to the prison from her tireless search for the Governor which has proved unsuccessful.
 By this point, Michonne seems to have dropped her guard significantly while staying at the prison, as she is shown joking with Rick and Carl.
 In the episode "Infected", Michonne is about to head back out on her search, but tries to get back in when a walker attack is announced and she injures her ankle.
 Beth (Emily Kinney) tends to her wounds, and asks her to watch Rick's baby Judith; when Beth leaves the room, Michonne breaks down crying as she cradles the baby.
-In the episode "Isolation", she volunteers to go with Bob (Lawrence Gilliard Jr.) and Daryl to get antibiotics from a veterinary college to treat a deadly illness that has broken out among the prison population, and Tyreese (Chad Coleman) joins them before they leave.
-On the car radio they hear a message offering sanctuary at a place called Terminus before the car is swarmed by walkers and they are forced to flee on foot.
-In the episode "Indifference", they obtain the needed medicine from the college.
-Daryl and Tyreese argue with Michonne that the Governor won't be found, and that she is more needed at the prison, and she ultimately agrees to give up her search.
-In the episode "Internment", they return to the prison with the medicine after Rick and Carl have defended the prison from a walker herd.
-Michonne takes the bodies to be burnt offsite and Hershel decides to go with her.
-In the episode "Dead Weight", Michonne and Hershel are seen chatting and laughing in the distance as they prepare the bodies for disposal, unaware they are being watched by The Governor who aims his gun at them.
-In the mid-season finale "Too Far Gone", the Governor kidnaps Hershel and Michonne and convinces his new group to use them as hostages to take over the prison.
-At the prison, the Governor takes a well-armed caravan with a tank and demands that Rick order his group to leave the prison, using Hershel and Michonne as leverage.
-Rick tries to reason with the Governor with the offer of living together peacefully but The Governor declares him a liar and decapitates Hershel with Michonne's katana.
+In the episode "Dead Weight", Michonne and Hershel are taken as hostages by The Governor.
+In the mid-season finale "Too Far Gone", The Governor ultimately decapitates Hershel with Michonne's katana.
 Rick's group opens fire, and Michonne rolls away and unties herself.
 The Governor orders his group to kill everyone at the prison, and they attack, breaking down the fences with their vehicles.
-When the Governor is punching Rick in the face, Michonne impales him through the chest with her katana and escapes as the prison is overwhelmed by walkers drawn by the noise.
-In all of the confusion, the surviving members of the group have become separated from each other, and Rick and Carl believe the baby Judith has been devoured by walkers.
-They leave without Michonne, and Glenn is also unaware that she is still there.
+When the Governor is punching Rick in the face, Michonne impales him through the chest with her katana killing him and escapes as the prison is overwhelmed by walkers drawn by the noise.
+In all of the confusion, the surviving members of the group have become separated from each other.